 Intent of the PCI P2PE Standard

-Recognizing the presence of existing encryption solutions and the growing need for guidance on their proper implementation, the PCI SSC sought to identify the specific impact of transaction encryption within its standards framework and provide a structure for companies to receive PCI SSC scope reduction from implementation of approved encryption solutions.
-It was very important for the PCI SSC to clearly identify which risks could be fully addressed and the associated controls which might be reasonably omitted in order to adequately protect card data.
-Some of the questions that needed to be answered included:
+Recognizing the presence of existing encryption solutions and the growing need for guidance on their proper implementation, the PCI SSC sought to identify the specific impact of transaction encryption within its standards framework, providing a structure for companies to receive PCI SSC scope reduction from implementation of approved encryption solutions.
+It was very important for the PCI SSC to clearly identify which risks could be fully addressed and the associated controls that might be reasonably omitted in order to protect card data.

 - How strong must the encryption be to safely courier data without being vulnerable to brute-force decryption?